Djeeberjr/l4d2-docker/README.md

 Left 4 dead 2 server.
+With Metamod and Sourcemod.

 # Ports
 - 27015